Zyprexa: 7 things you should know

 - Other reasonably common side effects include dry mouth, lazy eye, and extrapyramidal symptoms (such as restlessness, tremor, uncontrolled muscle contractions), although these movement-related disorders are less likely to occur with olanzapine compared to haloperidol or risperidone.
 May also cause difficulty swallowing.

 - May increase blood sugar levels.
 People with a history of diabetes or at risk of diabetes should be monitored closely.
 May also cause undesirable changes in blood lipids (cholesterol and triglycerides) especially in teenagers aged 13 to 17 or when used in combination with fluoxetine in children aged 10 to 17.

 - May cause drowsiness and affect a person's ability to drive or operate machinery.
 Avoid alcohol.

 - Should not be used for the treatment of dementia-related psychosis in elderly people because this has been associated with an increased risk of death.

 - Potentially irreversible tardive dyskinesia can develop, even with low dosages used short term.
 Symptoms include facial grimacing, repetitive chewing, and tongue thrusting.

 - Rarely, may cause Neuroleptic Malignant Syndrome; symptoms include high body temperature, muscle rigidity, and mental disturbances.
 Discontinue immediately and seek urgent medical advice.

 - Blood counts may need monitoring as Zyprexa can cause numbers of white blood cells to decrease.

 - May affect body temperature regulation and reproductive and sexual function.
 May not be suitable for some people such as those with glaucoma, cardiovascular disease, prostate enlargement, liver disease, a history of seizures, or in the elderly.

-- May interact with a number of drugs, including anti-hypertensive agents, antidepressants, and levodopa.
+- May interact with several drugs, including anti-hypertensive agents, antidepressants, and levodopa.
 See prescribing information for a full list of interactions.